 - This Dutch liquor is made of brandy, egg yolks and sugar.
 It is derivate from an alcoholic

 drink that Dutch colonist in South America made from the yellowish pulp of the abacate fruit.

-Italian liquor with an almond-apricot flavor.
+- Italian liquor with an almond-apricot flavor.

-The Italian word for bitter.
+- The Italian word for bitter.

-The French and Spanish word for anise
+- The French and Spanish word for anise

-A sweet French aniseed-flavored liquor with coriander and various other herbs.
+- A sweet French aniseed-flavored liquor with coriander and various other herbs.

-An aperitif is any drink taken before a meal to sharpen the appetite and some
+- An aperitif is any drink taken before a meal to sharpen the appetite and some

 brands are still produced and marketed with this use in mind.

 apricots in brandy and sweetening, or by infusing apricots in neutral spirit.

 A term for bitter liquors and aperitifs made from roots, flowers, fruits and peels, macerated in neutral spirits.

-Liquors made with cherries and other flavorings such as cinnamon and cloves macerated with brandy.
+- Liquors made with cherries and other flavorings such as cinnamon and cloves macerated with brandy.

 bean combines well with different spirit bases and often a little chocolate to make some of the world’s best liquors.

 in the late 1970s, which continuous to grow unabated.

 French term indicates that one particular flavor predominates in the liqueur; it does not imply that the liquor contains

 cream.
 Many fruit liquors are describe as ‘crème de’ followed by the name of a fruit.
 This refers to